jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Likewise, whenever there is a bad storm, our car and property insurance claim departments scramble to keep up.

-Customers can wait hours to speak with somebody and months to get their checks.
-During my time, I'd have to explain to customers why the insurance company takes their money digitally but insists on paying claims with paper checks sent via snail mail.
+Long-time and loyal customers can wait hours to speak with somebody and months to get their checks.
+During my time, I'd often have to explain to customers why the insurance company takes their money digitally but insists on paying claims with paper checks sent via snail mail.

 I felt sorry for them.
 These customers paid their bills, and their claim was approved.
 Yet, they were like a ship-wrecked man on a beach, desperately waving at passing ships because he has no real levers of power to wield.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SickWetIndusriverdolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _This is exactly how people respond after being on hold for 45 minutes.
+I'm sadly only exaggerating a bit.
 Credit: [Cast Away](https://en.wikipedia.org/wiki/Cast_Away)._

 There is no good reason my customers had to wait.
 But like I said above, the powerful managers and executives won't give regular people a fair deal if they don't have to.

 It's sad if you think about it.

-Because the people who pay the bills and taxes, are like extras watching their society, instead of being active players in it.
+Because the people who pay the bills and taxes are like extras watching their society, instead of being active players in it.

 Think of this pandemic.
 A person during the Spanish Flu Pandemic of 1918 got their news on radios and newspapers.
 What would they say about us doing the same while holding supercomputers, HD cameras, and biometric sensors in our hands?